Emilv2/stib_mivb/README.md

 Then configure the sensors by setting up the stib platform in `configuration.yaml`.

+## Register

+Register on opendat.stib-mivb.be to get your api_key.
+You need to register your key for the NetworkDescription and OperationMonitoring api.

 ## Options

 | Name | Type | Requirement | Description